kjosib/mistake/docs/Background.md

 ### Records, Arrays, and Subspaces

+After much thought it seems the best way to handle these is to treat record-like anisotropic ("ragged") structures as a sort of separate outer container for ordinary (rectilinear) tensors.
+They should compose into a tree structure with some sort of destructuring grammar.

 ## Limitations of the Theory

 Not everything in the program should be crammed into tensor logic.
 Practicalities